tilderain/TF2Ware_Ultimate/README.md

 Getting started with contributing is easy - see [here](CONTRIBUTING.md) for more information.

 ## Credits

+* ficool2 - Lead programmer and map porting
+* pokemonPasta - Programmer, themes, map porting, trailer
+* OctatonicSunrise - Logo, trailer renders

-Type `!ware_credits` in chat for a list of contributors in console.
+Type `!ware_credits` in chat for a full list of contributors in console.